semaphoreci/docs/docs/docs/using-semaphore/organizations.md

 </TabItem>
 <TabItem value="cli" label="CLI">

-1. Install and connect the _Semaphore command line_
+You must install and connect the [Semaphore command line] to access your organizations

-2. Run `sem context` to show the organizations connected to the tool.
+1. Run `sem context` to show the organizations connected to the tool.
 The active organization has an asterisk (*) next to it
     ```shell title="View connected organizations"
     $ sem context
         myorg1_semaphoreci_com